resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Walk through of a launch

-Let's stop the game of "follow my leader".

 I'm going to demonstrate the steps required to turn one of those images into a running machine.
 As I do so, I'm going to describe what's going on.

-So just watch what I do.
+You are welcome to try to follow along, or to just sit and watch.
+If you do follow along, don't panic.
+We are going to revisit this very shortly.

 ### Project -> Access & Security Tab